-2 ½ 35city council.
+No building shall be erected to a height greater than 2 ½ half stories and 35 feet, unless specifically approved by the city council.
 Chimneys, flag poles, atriums, church towers and similar structures not used for human occupancy shall not exceed 40 feet in height.

-17.26.050 LAND Area, Width, and Yard Regulations
+17.26.050 Minimum LAND Area, Width, and Yard Regulations